 Seaweed is bringing hope to remote villages in West Papua who were under decades of conflict.

 Despite a long tradition of fishing in these coastal communities, seaweed farming was only introduced few years ago as part of a project funded by the Indonesian government and the UN.

-While sailing from Malaysia to Australia, we bought some school equipment and some balls for the kids on the remote islands.
+While sailing from Malaysia to Australia, we bought some school equipment and toys for the kids on the remote islands.
 We gave away some of it to a school teacher on Kei Island.
-Kids were really excited about the gifts and struck a cheeky pose for the camera. <3
+Kids were excited about the gifts and struck a cheeky pose for the camera.

 By the end of the year, Indonesia is hoping to become the world's biggest seaweed producer, overtaking the Philippines.